Dedicated to helping students reach their full academic potential

 - Please know that your gpa may affect your ability to receive Financial Aid.
 You always want to check with that office (email@example.com) to determine if there is further information needed.

 What is Academic Probation?

-- A designation for students who fail to maintain a cumulative GPA of 1.500 will be on academic probation until their cumulative average is 1.75 or better.
-These students would have been placed on Academic Warning the previous semester.
+- Students who fail to maintain a cumulative GPA of 1.500 will be on academic probation until their cumulative average is 1.75 or better.
+Students would have been placed on Academic Warning the previous semester.
 Students shall be placed on probation only after they have attempted 12-semester credits

 Probation means that . . .

-- A registration hold will be placed on your student’s account.
+- A registration hold will be placed on the student center account.

-- Probation follows the status of academic warning, which means a student was unsuccessful in achieving the required 2.0 GPA while on academic warning.
+- Probation follows the status of academic warning, which means the student was unsuccessful in achieving the required 2.0 GPA while on academic warning.

 - You must meet with an advisor before registering for the next term